-Read all of this leaflet carefully before you start using this medicine.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you

 - Keep this leaflet.
-You may need to read it again. - If you have any further questions, please ask your doctor or pharmacist. - This medicine has been prescribed for you.
+You may need to read it again. - If you have any further questions, please ask your doctor, pharmacist or nurse. - This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their symptoms are the same as yours. - If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or
+It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor, pharmacist or nurse.
+This includes any possible side effects not listed in this leaflet - see Section 4.

-In this leaflet:
+What is in this leaflet:

-- 1. What Elleste Solo is and what it is used for.

-- 2. Before you use Elleste Solo

-- 3. How to use Elleste Solo

-- 4. Possible side effects

-- 5. How to store Elleste Solo

-- 6. Further information
+- 1. What Elleste Solo is and what it is used for - 2.
+What you need to know before you use Elleste Solo - 3.
+How to use Elleste Solo - 4.
+Possible side effects - 5.
+How to store Elleste Solo - 6.
+Contents of the pack and other information

-1. What Elleste Solo is and what it is used for?
+1. What Elleste Solo is and what it is used for

 Elleste Solo is a Hormone Replacement Therapy (HRT).
 It contains the female hormone oestrogen.
 Elleste Solo is a transdermal patch containing estradiol as the active ingredient.
 The estradiol in Elleste Solo is a synthetic version of the body's natural oestrogen.
 It is made from plant materials.
-Elleste Solo is used in menopausal women
+Elleste Solo is used in menopausal women.

 The estradiol gradually comes out of the sticky side of the patch and goes through your skin while you are wearing it.
-You will get about 80 micrograms of estradiol a day from Elleste Solo.
+You will get about 40 micrograms of estradiol a day from Elleste Solo.